mendix/docs/content/en/docs/refguide/mobile/getting-started-with-mobile/prerequisites.md

 ### 3.3 Avoid Network or Cloud Folders

 It is not recommended to store a Mendix project on a network drive or in a cloud folder, such as those provided by OneDrive or Dropbox.
 Storing your projects in such folders will significantly slow down Studio Pro and cause errors when trying to run projects containing a native mobile profile.
+Note also that projects with a native mobile profile can only be started from drive C:.

 If your home directory is managed by OneDrive, create a new folder on your computer outside of your home directoy (for example C:\Mendix) and place the Mendix projects in there.